pletfix/docs/en/models.md

     class Flight extends Model
     {
         /**
-         * The database store name for the model.
+         * The name of the database store.
          *
          * @var string
          */